-Corrective action may consist of verbal warning, written warning, suspension or administrative leave and/or immediate discharge, or any combination of these steps, depending on the specific situation.
+Disciplinary action may consist of verbal warning, written warning, suspension and/or immediate discharge, or any combination of these steps, depending on the specific situation.
 For example, in one situation a verbal warning is appropriate and given to the employee, while in another situation, no verbal warning is given but instead, the employee is immediately suspended.
-For more detail, please refer to UAS Corrective Action Procedures.